hushmand/hushmand/README.md

 ### Hello World 👋
 I am a fullstack software engineer from esfahan

-- 🔭 Working on multiple frontend and backend project using React and Nodejs
+- 🔭 Working on cross platform application with Flutter
-- 🌱 Learning design patterns in depth
+- ⚡ Native Application Android(java, kotlin) and iOS (Swift)
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...